Jhonneg/smartbrainJSX/README.md

 # Smartbrain App
-Face recognition app Build with React, Node/Express and Postgres, daisyUI used for components and TailwindCSS for styling.
+Face recognition app Build with React with Vite, Node/Express and Postgres, daisyUI used for components and TailwindCSS for styling.

 This app allows the user to use clarify AI face recognition API to identify faces.